hllorens/otip/README.md

 Change dct and annotate only events: java -jar "path_to_jar/tipsem-1.0.0.jar"
        -a annotatecrf -ap dct=1999-09-01,entities=event -t "I saw you yesterday"

+Change annotate timex and events but not tlinks: java -jar "path_to_jar/tipsem-1.0.0.jar"
+       -a annotatecrf -ap entities=timex;event -t "I saw you yesterday"

 Force language English and use SVM (normal TIPSemB): java -jar "path_to_jar/tipsem-1.0.0.jar" -a annotate -t "I saw you yesterday" -l en